Northwestern University: Secrets Uncovered in College Tour

-We then walked into a very cold building and entered a classroom that sits about 20 students.
+We then walked into a very cold building and entered a classroom that sat about 20 students.
 Katie said this is an average classroom.
-She sat on top of the teacher’s desk and we proceeded to fill the student seats.
-This gave me a scare.

 She proceeded to talk about how it is very easy to add a major and graduate on time.
 The only exception is if you do two separate degrees, you are part of a five-year program.
 Katie added a major in her junior year and is still going to graduate in her senior year.

 So Northwestern asks that you declare something by sophomore year, but you can add on or change it in Junior year.

 I asked Katie if she finds time for social life, and she said she definitely spends a few hours a day at the library writing many a paper there, but she has time to join clubs and get involved in Evanston.

 We then hopped out of our seats and headed to Deering Library.
 This library is Northwestern’s Hogwarts.